Cesare Nebbia: Biography

-Nebbia helped paint galleries in Vatican libraries including the ceilings of map gallery.
+Nebbia helped paint galleries in Vatican libraries, including the ceilings of the map gallery.
 During the papacy of Clement VIII he designed the pendentive mosaics depicting the Evangelists Matthew and Mark for St. Peter's Basilica.
 He painted a Crucifixion for Borghese chapel in the church of Trinità dei Monti.
 He painted a Resurrection for San Giacomo degli Spagnoli.
 He painted a Coronation of the Virgin for the church of Santa Maria dei Monti.

 Along with the painter known as il Bertoia, Federico Zuccari and others, he helped fresco the walls of the Oratorio del Gonfalone in Rome.
 He also contributed to the decoration of the Oratory of Santissimo Crocifisso.

 In 1603-1604, he moved to Milan where he worked for Federico Borromeo painting a series of frescoes on the life of the Blessed Carlo Borromeo for various sites, including the Collegio Borromeo in Pavia, the collegiata di Arona, and the Palazzo Borromeo on Isola Bella.

+He became the prince of the San Luca Academy in 1597.